calblueprint/docs/phabricator/setup/README.md

 forks, not the phalicity repos.

 ### Step 2: Clone and configure Traphic
-We'll be using [Traphic](https://github.com/calblueprint/traphic.git) to enable Github-ready Continuous Integration for our projects. (**IMPORTANT:** If you don't know what continuous integration is, ask your PL!)
+We'll be using [Traphic](https://github.com/calblueprint/traphic.git) to enable Github-ready Continuous Integration for our projects. (**IMPORTANT:** Please read [section 5](#appendix-5) in the appendix if you don't know what continuous integration is, or ask your PL!)
 Traphic is a small external library for Arcanist that automagically pushes your feature branches to GitHub whenever you create a diff for Phabricator.
 (More on this later.)

-In your preferred directory (you should already be here), clone the Traphic repo:
+First, make sure you're still in `/usr/local/opt`.
+Now, clone the Traphic repo:

     $ git clone https://github.com/calblueprint/traphic.git